urgent-challenge/urgent2024/_pages/data.md

 * The audios in `noisy_path`, `clean_path`, and (optional) `noise_path` are consistently scaled such that `noisy_path = clean_path + noise_path`.

-* However, the scale of the enhanced audio is not critical for the challenge, as the evaluation metrics are made largely insensitive to the scale.
+* However, the scale of the enhanced audio is not critical for objective evaluation the challenge, as the evaluation metrics are made largely insensitive to the scale.
+For subjective listening in the final phase, however, it is recommended that the participants properly scale the enhanced audios to facilitate a consistent evaluation.

 * For all different distortion types, the original sampling frequency of each clean speech sample is always preserved, i.e., the degraded speech sample also shares the same sampling frequency.
 For `bandwidth_limitation` augmentation, this means that the generated speech sample is resampled to the original sampling frequency `fs`.